-We have, arguably, one of the best acupuncture professionals in Bristol working at C1 – Ben Tolson
+Arguably, we have one of the best acupuncture professionals currently working in Bristol – Ben Tolson

-If you are unsure if acupuncture is for you Ben offers a free 15 minute consultations.
+However, if you are still unsure if acupuncture is for you he also offers a free 15 minute consultations.
+Just ask!

 What is acupuncture?

-Most of us are pretty aware what acupuncture is but for a definition we say that acupuncture is the technique of inserting and moving filiform needles in ‘acupuncture points’ on the body with the aim of restoring health and well-being and, so, treating pain and disease.
-Acupuncture is thought to have originated in China and is now most commonly associated with Traditional Chinese Medicine (TCM) whose acupuncturists tend to perceive the TCM concepts in ‘functional’ rather than structural terms.
+Most of us are pretty aware what acupuncture is.
+However, we say that acupuncture is the technique of inserting and moving filiform needles in ‘acupuncture points’ on the body.
+The aim is to restore health and well-being and, so, treat pain and disease.
+Acupuncture is thought to have originated in China and is now most commonly associated with Traditional Chinese Medicine (TCM).
+TCM acupuncturists tend to perceive the TCM concepts in ‘functional’ rather than structural terms.

-Researchers using the protocols of evidence-based medicine have found good evidence that acupuncture is effective in treating nausea and chronic low-back pain, as well as many other things such as neck pain and headaches.
-The World Health Organization, the National Centre for Complementary and Alternaltive Medicine (NCCAM) part of the National Institute of Health (NIH) in America, the American Medical Association (AMA) and various government reports have also studied and commented positively on the efficacy of acupuncture.
+Using evidence-based protocols, researchers have found that acupuncture is effective in treating many conditions.
+These include: nausea, chronic low-back pain, neck pain and headaches.
+The World Health Organization, the National Centre for Complementary and Alternative Medicine (NCCAM) part of the National Institute of Health (NIH) in America, the American Medical Association (AMA) and various government reports have also studied and commented positively on the efficacy of acupuncture.

 Western science suggests that there are three main mechanisms for acupuncture’s effects:

-1. Activation of the body’s opioid systems: research has found that several types of naturally occuring opioids may be released into the central nervous system during acupuncture treatment, thereby reducing pain.
+1. Activation of the body’s opioid systems.
+Research has found that several types of naturally occurring opioids may be released into the central nervous system.
+These are your natural pain-killers.

-2. Changes in brain chemistry, sensation and involuntary body functions: studies have shown that acupuncture may alter brain chemistry by changing the release of neurotransmitters and neurohormones.
-Acupuncture also has been documented to affect the parts of the central nervous system related to sensation and involuntary body functions, such as immune reactions and processes where your blood pressure, blood flow and body temperature are regulated.
+2. Changes in brain chemistry, sensation and involuntary body functions.
+Studies have shown that acupuncture may alter brain chemistry.
+This is done by alerting the release of neurotransmitters and neurohormones.
+Acupuncture also has been documented to affect the parts of the central nervous system related to sensation and involuntary body functions.
+This include immune reactions and processes where your blood pressure, blood flow and body temperature are regulated.

-3. Changes in blood flow: acupuncture and Oriental medicine alters the circulation of blood to the affected area, resulting in removal of pain causing chemicals and restoring normal function to the area being treated.
+3. Changes in blood flow.
+Acupuncture and Oriental medicine alters the circulation of blood to the affected area.
+This can result in removal of pain causing chemicals and restoring normal function to the area being treated.

-There is general agreement that acupuncture is at least safe when administered by well-trained practitioners.
+There is general agreement that acupuncture is safe when administered by well-trained practitioners.
 So Ben is your man!

 The great strength of traditional acupuncture is that it treats each person individually.
 The focus is on the individual, not their illness, and all the symptoms are seen in relation to each other.
 Illness therefore is seen as a manifestation of the person’s whole health.
 I will always try to get you back to health as quickly as possible.